Jean-Quenault/front-helm/readme.md

-# Front-End Kubernetes Deployment with Helm
+# Front Kubernetes deployment with Helm

-## Project Overview
+## Project overview
 This project proposes a deployement for the front application to a Kubernetes cluster using Helm.

 ## Prerequisites